Jasjit K. Dillon, DDS, MD, BDS, FDSRCS

 Verification of Residency Training: Please submit request for residency training verification via Fax to: 206.685.7222; Attn: Residency Program Manager.
 To ensure accuracy, please provide the full name (as well as any aliases), and trainee’s Date of Birth, along with trainee’s written authorization to disclose information to 3rd party.

-The Oral and Maxillofacial Surgery Residency Program is an advanced, four-year education program leading to a certificate in Oral and Maxillofacial Surgery.
+The Oral and Maxillofacial Surgery Residency Program is 6 year education program leading to MD, and certificate in Oral and Maxillofacial Surgery.
 An integrated clinical and didactic program, the residency is fully accredited and designed to meet the certification requirements of the American Board of Oral and Maxillofacial Surgery.
-Residents receive training at leading area hospitals such as UW Medical Center, Harborview Medical Center, Seattle Children’s Hospital, Swedish Medical Center, VA Puget Sound Medical Center and Emmanuel Hospital in Portland, Oregon.
+Residents receive training at leading area hospitals such as UW Medical Center, Harborview Medical Center, Seattle Children’s Hospital, Swedish Medical Center, VA Puget Sound Medical Center.
 The program is fully accredited by the Commission on Dental Accreditation of the American Dental Association.

 The primary focus of treatment at the University of Washington Medical Center and Children’s Hospital and Medical Center is elective reconstructive surgery while the Harborview Medical Center experience is centered around the surgical correction of maxillofacial injuries.